eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 During re-issuance of a PID or Attestation (i.e., if for example the technical validity of a PID or Attestation expires before the administrative validity period expires), then the Wallet Unit (or Attestation Provider) SHALL send a new WUA (i.e., a WUA that has not been used in relation to issuance before) in the *Credential Request* to the PID or Attestation Provider.

 ### 2.4.2 PID Provider and Attestation Provider responsibilities
-The technical validity period of a PID or Attestation SHALL end before the technical validity period of the WUA shown to the PID in the issuance process.
+The technical validity period of a PID or Attestation SHALL end before the technical validity period of the WUA shown to the PID provider in the issuance process.

-Other Attestation Providers MAY choose a technical validity period of the attestations they issue independently of the technical validity for the WUA used during issuance.
+Other Attestation Providers (i.e., non PID providers) MAY choose a technical validity period of the attestations they issue independently of the technical validity for the WUA used during issuance.

 A PID Provider SHALL check the revocation status of the WUA received in relation to issuance at least once every 24 hours for the validity period of the PID.
 If the WUA is revoked, then the PID Provider SHALL revoke the PID.
 If PID Providers issue PIDs with a validity period of less than 24 hours, they only need to verify the validity period of the WUA upon issuance.